mblarsen/jQuery-throttle/README.md

             return { qty: 1 };
         },

-		// If the user is doesn't click again within 200ms we call the server
+		// If the user doesn't click again within 200ms we call the server
         timeout: 200,

 		// However we cannot stall forever, so after 400ms the callback is invoked